kgrebenev/client-next-pub/Readme.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px">
 This is a quick example of authorization service.
+Use for microservice architecture.
 ---